About acupuncture treatment

 What happens on my first visit?

-We will also want to look at your tongue, and are looking for shape, colour, coating, spots, cracks and movement.
+I will also want to look at your tongue, and are looking for shape, colour, coating, spots, cracks and movement.
 These all give information which helps tailor your diagnosis.

 What are the needles like?